US STOCKS-S&P 500, Dow slip on earnings worries, stimulus uncertainty

 Oct 27 (Reuters) - The S&P 500 and Dow fell on Tuesday, dragged down by a string of earnings disappointments and doubts about a coronavirus stimulus package before Election Day, although Nasdaq rose ahead of results from mega-cap technology companies.

-Caterpillar Inc CAT.N fell 2.2% and 3M Co MMM.N slipped 1% after both the industrial companies reported lower quarterly earnings.
+Caterpillar Inc CAT.N fell 3.1% and 3M Co MMM.N slipped 1.8% after both the industrial companies reported a fall in quarterly earnings.

 Investor sentiment sagged after the White House said a potential deal on COVID-19 relief could come in "weeks," casting doubt on whether an accord could be struck with Congress before the Nov.
 3 election.